luisadha/drawercli/README.md

 - Makes app suggestions to open with a specified number.

+- Can be installed in ~/.shortcuts to run via Termux:widget

 Note: Without Termuxlauncher & Termux this tool won't work

 ## Prerequites/dependencies